Gillings School of Global Public Health (GRAD)

 Barbara K. Rimer, Dean and Alumni Distinguished Professor

 Laura A. Linnan, Associate Dean for Academic and Student Affairs

 Charletta Sims Evans, Associate Dean for Student Affairs

 The Gillings School of Global Public Health provides exceptional teaching, conducts groundbreaking research, and delivers dedicated service to people across North Carolina, the United States, and around the world.
 According to U.S. News and World Report's 2016 rankings, the school ranks second of all public health schools in the United States.
 Gillings is the top public school of public health in the nation.
-The school's mission is to improve public health, promote individual well-being, and eliminate health disparities across North Carolina and around the world.
+The school's mission is to improve public health, promote individual well-being, and eliminate health inequities across North Carolina and around the world.

 Accredited by the Council on Education for Public Health (CEPH), Gillings offers undergraduate and graduate programs on campus near the UNC Schools of Medicine, Nursing, Dentistry, and Pharmacy, and through its state-of-the-art online education programs.
 The Michael Hooker Research Center and many renovated labs and classrooms provide an environment highly conducive to the dissemination and development of public health knowledge.